netdata/netdata/src/collectors/windows-events.plugin/README.md

 2. **Version**
    The version of the event, indicating possible structural changes or updates to the event definition.

+   Netdata adds this field automatically when it is not zero.

 3. **Level**
    The severity or importance of the event.
 Levels can include:
    - 0: LogAlways (reserved)